For Immediate Assistance

 Rape, Abuse, & Incest National Network (RAINN) National Sexual Assault Hotline: 1-800-656-HOPE (4673)

 Rape and Sexual Abuse Center: 24-Hour Hotline: 612-825-4357* P: 612-374-9077 TTY: 612-377-4163

 Sojourner Project Crisis Line: 952-933-7422* P: 952-933-7433 E: email@example.com

-The Department of Public Safety (DPS) is available to assist you in contacting law enforcement (if you wish to do so) and/or emergency medical services as well as other college resources including the Center for Counseling and Health Promotion, Campus Ministry, Residence Life, and Student Affairs.
+The Department of Public Safety (DPS) is available to assist you in contacting law enforcement (if you wish to do so) and/or emergency medical services as well as other University resources including the Center for Counseling and Health Promotion, Campus Ministry, Residence Life, and Student Affairs.
 DPS is also available to provide transportation for medical care.
-Sexual Assault victims can choose whether they wish to contact law enforcement and to have the College’s assistance in contacting law enforcement.
-The College will contact law enforcement if there is a threat to the campus community, there is an ongoing threat to you, you have a life threatening injury, or you are incapacitated.
+Sexual Assault victims can choose whether they wish to contact law enforcement and to have the University’s assistance in contacting law enforcement.
+The University will contact law enforcement if there is a threat to the campus community, there is an ongoing threat to you, you have a life threatening injury, or you are incapacitated.

 Restraining Order/Order for Protection (OFP)